Can't tune in to the event? Register to receive the on demand recording.

 Author and poet Jessie Tu’s debut novel A Lonely Girl is a Dangerous Thing won the 2021 ABIA award for Literary Fiction Book of the Year.

-Presented by the UNSW Centre for Ideas and the Faculty of Arts, Design & Architecture as part of Vivid Sydney.
+Presented by the UNSW Centre for Ideas and the Faculty of Arts, Design & Architecture.

 Artwork: Lynette Wallworth, Coral: Rekindling Venus, 2012